Are you considering working after retirement?

 By continuing to work after retirement, you can contribute with your knowledge and experience, which will result in greater personal fulfillment.

 A BIG caveat: make sure your “retirement job” is something that energizes you.
 This is a great time to reinvent the way you contribute your skills and personality to the world.
+For more information, check out this article on how to find a job after retirement.

 In other words, don’t force yourself to pick up a job solely for the money.
 Whether it’s a cause that lights you up, or simply the social interaction you gain, be sure there’s an energizing quality to your work after retirement.

 Not to mention, if you love your job, work can be a source of great joy and happiness.
+Like these 9 retirement hobbies that can actually make you money.

 Disadvantages of Working After Retirement